absolute-quantum/cats-blender-plugin/README.md

 #### 0.8.0
 - Model:
   - Added "Merge Armatures" button!
     - This merges two selected armatures together.
   - Added "Attach mesh" button!
     - This attaches a mesh to a selected bone in an armature.
     - Custom avatars are a breeze now!
   - Added support for Source Engine Models!
   - Added new "Custom Model Creation" panel
   - Moved some model options into a new "Model Options" panel
-    - Moved Translations into the new "Model Options" panel
-    - Added a lot of new model options to the "Model Options" panel
+  - Added a lot of new model options to that panel
   - "Fix Model" now sets the roll of all bones to 0
     - This fixes a lot of finger issues in Unity!
   - "Fix Model" now removes the standard lamp, camera and cube
   - Full Body Tracking Fix is not longer enabled by default
   - More models are now compatible (please report non working models to us)
   - Fixed: Undoing the operation after a model import no longer undoes the import as well
 - Eye Tracking:
   - Now shows a warning when important objects aren't named correctly
 - Copy Protection:
   - Added Export button into the panel after enabling the protection
   - Now automatically triangulates the model
     - Fixes holes appearing after export to Unity
   - Updated documentation
     - Step 6 now shows how to fix all remaining lighting issues
 - Atlas:
   - Changed: Meshes no longer need an armature to be selectable
 - Supporters:
   - The supporter list is now synced with an online repository
     - It can now be updated on the fly without having to update the whole plugin
   - New supporter list features are available now, check them out!
 - General:
   - Mesh selections are no longer shown if there is only one mesh
   - Updated mmd_tools
   - Fixed lots of bugs and typos

-#### 0.7.2
-- Changed: Copy Protection: Does now work on multiple meshes.
-- Fixed: Copy Protection: The lighting bugs are now gone!
-Therefore we removed the randomization options.
-  - Either use the Export button within Cats or set the export option by yourself:
-    Geometries > Smoothing > Set to "Face"
-- Added: Model: "Fix Model" now sets the bone layer to 0.
-  - This means that shadow bones are now editable
-- Added: Model: More models are now compatible (please report non working models to us)
-- Added: Model: Now shows a small info box about the bone length warning when full body fix is enabled
-- Fixed: Model: Separating by Loose Parts should no longer crash Blender.
-  - Instead it might lag (but that's better than crashing)
-- Fixed: Model: "Fix Model" now disables Backface Culling
-- Fixed: Atlas: Now unhides everything in edit mode
-- Fixed: "Remove Doubles" causing an error
-- Fixed: More bugs

-#### 0.7.1
-- Added: Model: The Full Body Fix is now a toggleable option
-  - If you get the "spine length zero" warning in Unity you can ignore it as it shouldn't break anything.
-    But if it really does cause issues, uncheck this option
-- Added: Copy protection: Added "Go to Documentation" button

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).